-Do you want to work in the child care field but do not know where to start?
-Maybe you are trying to decide if you want to start your own center/family child care business or work as a Lead Teacher in an existing center?
+Do you want to work in the child care field but don't know where to start?
+Maybe you are trying to decide if you want to start your own child care business or work in an existing center?
 Or maybe you want to take your certification to the next level?
 Our courses provide continuing education and training geared to help you acquire, maintain, and advance in the child care field.

 When considering a career in child care there are a couple of easy questions to ask yourself first:

 - Do I want to run a Family Child Care with 8 or less children in my home?

 - Do I want to own or work in a Child Care Center and need my 90 Hour Certificate?

 Depending on which questions you said yes to, this will help you determine which courses you should take!

 Family Child Care: Requires a license from the Office of Child Care, and is classified as watching up to 8 children in your permanent residence.
 If you are interested in this career path, you may choose one of two training paths:

 - 24 Hours of Family Child Care Pre-Service Modules or

 - 90 Hour Child Care Pre-School Certification